hashicorp/nomad/dev/guides/running-tests.md

 in your `$PATH`, `$GOPATH/bin`, or current working directory (checked in that order).

-Usually, you should run `make dev` prior to each run of these tests, if you have made and changes outside of the tests themselves.
+Usually, you should run `make dev` prior to each run of these tests, if you have made any changes outside of the tests themselves.
 This will ensure your changes are reflected in the test results.
 You'll also need to specify the `bin_test` tag to signal to the test suite that the Nomad binary is ready.